Taken at the Studio of Napoleon Sarony.

 Ignoring print imperfections, and apart from losing the book, the only visible differences between 9A and 9B are the slightly altered position of Wilde’s fingers, and amount of cuff exposed.

-A rare negative positive, and one of the last four, which, based on Wilde’s longer hair and different garments, appear to have been taken at a later date.
+A rare negative positive, and one of the last four, which, based on Wilde’s longer hair and different garments, was taken at a later date in 1882.

 See The Last Four.

-Wilde’s short hair in the 1883 photographs was inspired by a bust of Nero in the Louvre.
-For the last word on this subject Rob Marland, “Imitatio Neronis”, The Wildean No. 5, July 2021 (Oscar Wilde Society).
+Wilde’s short hair in 1883 was inspired by a bust of Nero in the Louvre.
+For the last word on this subject see Rob Marland, “Imitatio Neronis”, The Wildean No. 5, July 2021 (Oscar Wilde Society).

 Not a Sarony picture but is this this complete Nero look?